INSRapperswil/segment-routing-ch-content/content/english/ins/about-us/polina-lisetska.md

 ---
-title: "Michel Bongard"
+title: "Polina Lisetska"
 draft: false
 type: about-us
 # post image
-image: "/images/ins/about-us/michel-bongard.jpg"
+image: "/images/ins/about-us/polina-lisetska.jpeg"
 # This is the meta description used by search engines (see https://moz.com/learn/seo/meta-description)
 # Recommended length: 50–160 characters (Google truncates snippets to ~155–160 characters)
-description: "Software Engineer at INS Institute for Networked Solutions in eastern Switzerland."
+description: "Network Engineer at INS Institute for Networked Solutions in eastern Switzerland."
 # Weight determines the order in which the team members are listed in the about us page.
 Team members with the same weight get sorted alphabetically according to their 'title'.
 weight: 3
-email: "michel.bongard@ost.ch"
+email: "polina.lisetska@ost.ch"
 function:
-  - "Software Engineer"
+  - "Network Engineer"
-academicTitle: "BSc.
-FHO in Computer Science"
+academicTitle: ""
 certifications:
-  - "CKA"
 tags:
-  - "full-stack"
-  - "react"
-  - "csharp"
-  - "segmentrouting"
-  - "typescript"
-  - "java"
-  - "kubernetes"
-  - "grpc"
+  - "python"
-  - "golang"
+  - "network-automation"
 ---